 If further information is required, the Student Awards Office will be in contact (via the "mylaurier" email account), to request applicable additional information.
 Questions on the student profile will include questions about a candidates particular interests (academic or personal), their volunteer experiences, athletic endeavours, and personal goals.
 Not all questions will be relevant to all candidates, just complete the sections that are applicable and we will select recipients from these profile submissions.

-For specific details on this new system, click here.
+For specific details on this process, click here.

 Student and Faculty Specific profiles are available online on LORIS during the program time lines.
 In order to be considered for all competitive scholarship and award opportunities that are supported by our donors, these profiles must have be completed by the deadline.

 All recipients of competitive scholarships/awards will be contacted by e-mail to the WLU e-mail account by the end of February.

 Important Note on Endowments: Opportunities which are listed on the Student Awards web site that are identified as being "endowed" (see under the Description of each opportunity) are financed by investment income generated by gifts to the university.
 The university will grant up to a maximum of 4 percent of the value of these endowments, depending upon the amount of interest income generated on an annual basis.
 Consequently, these opportunities may or may not be available during any particular academic year due to the nature of financial markets.
 Any values which may quoted for these opportunities on this web site represent the maximum amounts that may be available, not the actual amounts that will ultimately be granted.